Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-6</b>.
 Parametric coordinate system and interpolation functions for a triangle.</figcaption>
 </figure>

-**Polygon.** **Figure 8-7** shows the parametric coordinate system and interpolation functions for a polygon cell type.
+**Polygon.** {ref}`Figure 8-7 <Figure-8-7>` shows the parametric coordinate system and interpolation functions for a polygon cell type.
 The polygon is characterized using the two parametric coordinates $(r,s)$.
 The parametric coordinate system is defined by creating a rectangle oriented along the first edge of the polygon.
 The rectangle also must bound the polygon.

 The polygon poses a special problem since we do not know how many vertices define the polygon.
 As a result, it is not possible to create general interpolation functions in the fashion of the previous functions we have seen.
 Instead, we use a function based on weighted distance squared from each polygon vertex.

 The weighted distance squared interpolation functions work well in practice.
-However, there are certain rare cases where points topologically distant from the interior of a polygon have an undue effect on the polygon interior (**Figure 8-8**).
+However, there are certain rare cases where points topologically distant from the interior of a polygon have an undue effect on the polygon interior ({ref}`Figure 8-8 <Figure-8-8>`).
 These situations occur only if the polygon is concave and wraps around on itself.

 {#Figure-8-7 .figure-target}
 &nbsp;